-We capitalized on the extensive knowledge of how Anolis lizards adapt to their environment, combined with the opportunity to use small islands, recently cleared of lizards by a hurricane, as experimental units in a natural setting.
-Our focus was on limb length, and the extent to which lizard populations would adapt to the novel environments on these small and scrubby islands.
-Extensive comparative and experimental research supports an adaptive explanation for the positive relationship between hindlimb length and perch diameter (i.e., the width of the cross section of the substrate that a lizard perches on, such as a branch or trunk) found among populations in anoles.
-Functional studies show a clear biomechanical basis: lizards with relatively longer hindlimbs run faster on broad substrates, whereas lizards with shorter limbs for a given body size move more adeptly on narrow surfaces.
-Such performance likely aids in capturing prey, defending territories, and escaping from predators.
-Indeed, field studies in this system show hindlimb length is under selection, favoring longer hindlimbs to run faster when exposed to terrestrial predators and shorter hindlimbs after becoming arboreal and shifting to narrower perches [reviewed in (22)].
+We capitalized on the extensive knowledge of how Anolis lizards adapt to their environment, combined with the opportunity to use small islands in the Bahamas, recently cleared of lizards by a hurricane, as experimental units in a natural setting.
+Our focus was on limb length and the extent to which lizard populations would adapt to the novel environments on these small and scrubby islands.
+Extensive comparative and experimental research supports an adaptive explanation for the positive relationship between hindlimb length and perch diameter (i.e., the width of the cross section of the substrate that a lizard perches on, such as a branch or trunk) that is found among populations of anoles.
+Functional studies show a clear biomechanical basis: Lizards with relatively longer hindlimbs run faster on broad substrates, whereas lizards with shorter limbs for a given body size move more adeptly on narrow surfaces.
+Such performance probably aids in capturing prey, defending territories, and escaping from predators.
+Indeed, field studies in this system show that hindlimb length is under selection, favoring longer hindlimbs to run faster when exposed to terrestrial predators and shorter hindlimbs after lizards become arboreal and shift to narrower perches [reviewed in (22)].

-To assess the relative importance of founder effects versus natural selection, we introduced lizards to replicate islands to which we predicted they were not well adapted due to differences in structural habitat from their source, thereby simulating founding events and altering the selective regime for limb length.
-Specifically, founding propagules were established on small experimental islands, all of which are sparsely vegetated, covered primarily with short, narrowdiameter vegetation compared to the more forested habitat of the source area on a nearby larger island (Fig. 1 and figs. S1 and S2).
-Our prediction is that if natural selection is the dominant force, then we would expect all populations to evolve shorter hindlimbs as they adapt to using narrower substrates; moreover, vegetation differences among experimental founder islands are expected to produce a relationship between hindlimb length and perch diameter [reviewed in (22)].
-Conversely, if founder effects are dominant, then we would expect no general trend in limb length evolution, with some populations increasing in limb length and others decreasing with respect to the source population, and limb variation being unrelated to vegetation differences among islands.
+To assess the relative importance of founder effects versus natural selection, we introduced lizards to replicate islands to which we predicted they were not well adapted because of differences in structural habitat from their source, thereby simulating founding events and altering the selective regime for limb length.
+Specifically, founding propagules were established on small experimental islands, all of which are sparsely vegetated and covered primarily with short, narrow-diameter vegetation as compared to the more forested habitat of the lizards' source area on a nearby larger island (Fig. 1 and figs. S1 and S2).
+Our prediction is that if natural selection is the dominant force, then we would expect all populations to evolve shorter hindlimbs as they adapt to using narrower